jidongxiao/CSCI1200-DataStructures/lectures/22_priority_queues/README.md

 ## 22.7 Implementing a Heap with a Vector (instead of Nodes & Pointers)

 - The standard library (STL) priority_queue is implemented as a binary heap.
+- The STL priority_queue is a max heap.

 ## 22.8 Leetcode Exercises